 - Node Label: Add labels to the nodes in the node pool.

-- ECS Label: Add labels to the Elastic Compute Service (ECS) instances.
+- ECS Label: Add labels to the ECS instances.

 - Click Confirm Order.
 On the Node Pools page, if the state of the node pool is Initializing, it indicates that the node pool is being created.
 After the node pool is created, the state of the node pool changes to Active.